Geoscientist First Time Applying in Canada

 - Comments of interviewers (if an interview is required), and

 - If required, an approved English Language Test (IELTS, CAEL or Duolingo English Test*) beginning in January 2023.
+More guidance can be found in Assessment of English Language Competence (PDF).

 All applicants must prove that they are of good character and good repute.
 Engineers and Geoscientists BC will review the information provided in your application to ensure that you meet these standards.
 To learn more about these requirements, see the page for Good Character Requirement and Registration Hearings.